ed-syspertec/Virtel/docs/manuals/virtel/Virtel461MG/messages.rst

     A call to server servname from terminal termid failed because the called number is blank or non-numeric.
 Action
     Check the definition of external server servname.
 Check that the “Number” field is valid (see “External Servers” in the VIRTEL Connectivity Reference manual).
 If the value of the “Number” field is blank or “=”, check the called number supplied by the application (CFT, Inter.PEL, STI) which initiated the call.
 In the case of a VIRKIX application, check that the entry point has a “Mirror” transaction as the first transaction.

+VIR0510W terminal (relay) IS TIME LOCKED
+""""""""""""""""""""""""""""""""""""""""
+Module
+    VIRHTTP
+Meaning
+    The TCT LOCK= value has expired for this terminal.
+Action
+    The terminal has been inactive for the LOCK= value (minutes).
+User must re-enter their password to continue their session.

 VIR0526W termid IS DISCONNECTED DUE TO TIME-OUT
 """""""""""""""""""""""""""""""""""""""""""""""